Before purchasing your walk-in, you may be wondering how much it will cost to operate your walk-in.

 First, you should require all systems to come equipped with EISA compliant equipment as required by the 2007 Energy Independence and Security Act of 2007.

 U.S. Cooler® has the capability of using several different manufacturers when supplying refrigeration systems.
 U.S. Cooler® requires all of them to provide EISA compliant equipment and systems.
 When you discuss the purchase of a walk-in with our sales personnel they will help you decide which design better fits your needs, and if you have no preference, supply you with the most competitive price for the system you need from our suppliers.
 If you have a manufacturer preference we can also quote you their system with the design you need.

-You can call your local U.S. Cooler® dealer and he will help you size your unit.
-If all you want is an estimated Btu requirement you can go to the refrigeration sizing page fill in the questions and it will give you an estimated BTU requirement.
+You can call your local U.S. Cooler® dealer and they will help you size your unit.
+If all you want is an estimated Btu requirement you can go to the refrigeration sizing page and fill in the questions.
+It will give you an estimated BTU requirement for your refrigeration unit.

 U.S. Cooler’s® Standard Limited Warranty is 10 years on panels and one year on parts.
 No labor is included.
 The Limited Warranty is provided to the first owner of the unit as standard because to be competitive in the industry, most walk in companies’ offer this type of warranty.
 However, we believe that many of our customers want to have a more inclusive warranty and therefore we offer the following optional limited warranties on refrigeration systems.

 - Extended 2 through 5-year compressor warranty with no labor included.